MLHale/nebraska-gencyber-modules/intro_to_firewalls/README.md

 ### Question

-At what [network layer](https://support.microsoft.com/en-us/kb/103884) does it make the most sense to operate a firewall, considering that it is connecting two different networks?
+At which [OSI layer](https://support.microsoft.com/en-us/kb/103884) does it make the most sense for a firewall to filter the information flowing between two different networks?

 - [ ] Physical layer
 - [ ] Data link layer